 4 Hidden Benefits of Public Speaking

-This post highlights the hidden benefits of public speaking and as such, the reasons why everybody should take some time to develop good public speaking skills.
+In this blog post I highlight some of the hidden benefits of public speaking and the reasons why you (yes you!) should spend some time developing your public speaking skills.

 Many people have a phobia of public speaking.
 Comedian Jerry Seinfeld once said:

 According to most studies, people’s number one fear is public speaking.
 Number two is death.
 Death is number two.
 Does that sound right?
 This means to the average person, if you go to a funeral, you’re better off in the casket than doing the eulogy.